ginolhac/chip-seq/docs/cli.md

 #### Extra questions

 * there is a empty file after each sequence.
-Try to remove them (my favorite is `sed`)
+Try to remove them (my favorite is `sed`, but check the `-v` option of grep)

 * Extract all headers (start with `>`) then the *gi number* (see `cut`).
 Redirect to a file.